leonsilicon/cli-highlighter/readme.md

 # cli-highlighter

-This package is a fork of [felixfbecker's amazing cli-highlight package](https://github.com/felixfbecker/cli-highlight).
+This package is a fork of [felixfbecker's amazing cli-highlight package](https://github.com/felixfbecker/cli-highlight) which seems to be unmaintained.

 > Syntax highlighting in your terminal